alythobani/vscode-region-helper/README.md

 2. ???
 3. **Profit!**

+(Things should work out of the box.
+[Let me know](https://github.com/alythobani/vscode-region-helper/issues/new/choose) if they don't!)

 <h2 id="-known-limitations">🚧 Known Limitations</h2>

 - 🔍 **Go to Region...** only supports **camelCase matching** (not full fuzzy search) due to a [VSCode API limitation](https://github.com/microsoft/vscode/issues/34088#issuecomment-328734452).